lendkey/cassava/README.md

-Cassava
+EasyCSV
 =========

-Cassava is an object oriented approach to CSV generation.
+EasyCSV is an object oriented approach to CSV generation.
 Compared to traditional array based CSV generation there is much less work to make changes and much more automated.

 ## Array Based